bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 I mean, people are losing coins.
 Insurance is basically not doable.
 The situation right now is pretty bad, and we're all used to it, and so maybe we don't realize how bad it is, but it could be a lot better.
-So I'm not really wild about the prospect of waiting three years for some ultra-perfect covenant proposal to come along that  maybe kind of emulates OpVault, I think I'd  to put the proposal out there, see what the objections are.
+So I'm not really wild about the prospect of waiting three years for some ultra-perfect covenant proposal to come along that  maybe kind of emulates `OP_VAULT`, I think I'd  to put the proposal out there, see what the objections are.
 And if someone is , hey, I really don't  that we can, do this DLC thing with the pack

 NVK: 01:30:46

-if I have to , sort of  really address what I think it's gonna happen, is that it's not gonna necessarily, I don't think the criticism is gonna come regarding the actual nuances of OpVault
+if I have to , sort of  really address what I think it's gonna happen, is that it's not gonna necessarily, I don't think the criticism is gonna come regarding the actual nuances of `OP_VAULT`
 It's gonna be activation.
 Is the idea is , the problem is, I think Speedy Trial  pissed off enough people.
 Yep.